 This tax relief will not be granted unless recorded in your tax card

-If the key employee tax relief scheme is applicable, it should be printed in the text showing in the employee's tax card (the employee's withholding allowance certificate).
-To qualify for the benefit, you will be expected to submit a request to the local tax office for a tax card within 90 days of starting work as a key employee.
-To obtain a tax card you will need a Finnish personal identity number.
-For more information, click Finnish personal identity codes for workers arriving in Finland.
+Key employee tax relief must be recorded in the employee's tax card.
+To be treated as a key employee, you must ask the local tax office to record this on your tax card within 90 days of starting work as a key employee.
+In order to get a tax card, you must have a Finnish personal identity code.
+For more information on personal identity codes, read the guidance Finnish personal IDs for workers arriving in Finland.

-No separate form exists for tax card requests by key employees; instead, you should use the ordinary request form for a tax card.
-Make clear when filling in the form that you are applying for key employee tax relief.
+You can apply for a tax card by using the ordinary application form and ticking the box "I am applying for a key person tax card".
 You will normally be required to enclose a copy of your employment contract, showing the cash amount of your wages and the tasks requiring special expertise.
-The maximum duration for the tax relief to be effective is 48 months.
+The tax relief is effective for the first 48 months at maximum.

 The employer withholds tax and insurance premiums

 The system of tax payment involves the employer, who withholds an amount from your wages as a final tax, to be forwarded to the Finnish Tax Administration.
 Your wages will not be subject to the Finnish health insurance contribution or daily allowance.
 However, the employer’s social security fee and old age pension insurance premium will be collected in the normal way unless you hold the certificate of a posted employee (E 101 / A1) or other equivalent certificate showing you to be covered by insurance in your country of residence.

 None of the usual tax deductions are available to the key employee; no deduction is granted for any costs for the production of income, nor can deductible costs be set off against any other income that you have.
 If you earn other income, your tax bracket will be higher on the progressive scale because of your salary as a key employee.